Who Gets the Test?

 How the Test Is Done

 Your doctor or a lab technician will estimate your amniotic fluid volume by measuring fluid pockets during an ultrasound.
 There's no risk to you or your baby.
+Fluid is measured more often in twins than with single babies.

 What to Know About Test Results